artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Upgrade on Ubuntu
 -----------------

-1. Update OS
+1. Update the operating system.

 .. code:: bash

    sudo apt-get update && sudo apt-get upgrade

-2. Update python setup tools

-This is used to install python dependencies for both the storage service and the dashboard.
-There is a _known issue: https://bugs.launchpad.net/ubuntu/+source/python-pip/+bug/1658844 with the version of pip installed on
-Ubuntu 14.04, which makes this step necessary.
+2. Update python setup tools.
+This is used to install python dependencies for both the Storage Service and the dashboard.
+There is a `known issue with pip`_ on Ubuntu 14.04 which makes this step necessary.

 .. code:: bash

    sudo pip install -U setuptools

-3. Update Package Sources
+3. Update package sources.

 .. parsed-literal::